Resolution 3925 - REPEALS RESO 3922 and Adopts Application Process for Tax Increment Assistance50

 development projects, and infrastructure improvements in the Downtown

-Redevelopment Area. - The TIC shall be cQmposed of the Mayor of the
+Redevelopment Area.
+The TIC shall be composed of the Mayor of the

 City of Kalispell, the Chairman of the Community Development Committee,